Special Properties of Gradient Descent with Large Learning Rates: Abstract

 \section{Abstract}

-It has been widely observed in training of neural networks that when applying gradient descent (GD), a large step size is essential for obtaining superior models.
-However, the effect of large step sizes on the success of GD is not well understood theoretically.
-We argue that a complete understanding of the mechanics leading to GD's success may indeed require considering effects of using a large step size.
-To support this claim, we prove on a certain class of functions that GD with large step size follows a different trajectory than GD with a small step size, leading to convergence to the global minimum.
-We also demonstrate the difference in trajectories for small and large learning rates when GD is applied on a neural network, observing effects of an escape from a local minimum with a large step size, which shows this behavior is indeed relevant in practice.
-Finally, through a novel set of experiments, we show even though stochastic noise is beneficial, it is not enough to explain success of SGD and a large learning rate is essential for obtaining the best performance even in stochastic settings.
+When training neural networks, it has been widely observed that a large step size is essential in stochastic gradient descent (SGD) for obtaining superior models.
+However, the effect of large step sizes on the success of SGD is not well understood theoretically.
+Several previous works have attributed this success to the stochastic noise present in SGD.
+However, we show through a novel set of experiments that the stochastic noise is not sufficient to explain good non-convex training, and that instead the effect of a large learning rate itself is essential for obtaining best performance.
+We demonstrate the same effects also in the noise-less case, i.e.\ for full-batch GD.
+We formally prove that GD with large step size---on certain non-convex function classes---follows a different trajectory than GD with a small step size, which can lead to convergence to a global minimum instead of a local one.
+Our settings provide a framework for future analysis which allows comparing algorithms based on behaviors that can not be observed in the traditional settings.